 Track the performance of your content through Google Analytics to see how much traffic and interest it generates.
-By learning what works, you can constantly improve, create more valuable content, and keep boosting your SEO.
+By learning what works, you can constantly improve, create more valuable content, and keep boosting your vacation rental SEO.

 4. Know how to use links

 Links are very important for SEO.
 Both internal and external links have an impact on your vacation rental website’s SEO.